lbryio/lbry.com/content/faq/how-to-backup-wallet.md

 LBRY relies on blockchain technology and the LBRY Credits (LBC) cryptocurrency in order to participate in the network.
 These LBC are stored in a wallet (data file on your PC/device if using Desktop/Mobile) which is generated with each LBRY installation...think of your credits as digital cash on your PC.
 A wallet contains your funds, channel data, claims (any uploads), and preferences (subscriptions/tags/etc).

+## Two ways to backup your wallet

+### lbry.tv sync

 An Account Sync service is provided automatically on [lbry.tv](https://lbry.tv) and can be enabled on Desktop/Mobile which allows LBRY to store a backup of the wallet for you.
 [Learn more](/faq/account-sync).

+### User maintained backup

 Otherwise, it is important to understand that the wallet is not stored on any LBRY servers (except when [sync](#sync) is enabled) and as such, users are responsible for its safeguarding and making sure [a backup](/faq/how-to-backup-wallet) (copy of the wallet file) is available in the event that it is lost.
 If a wallet is lost or needs to be transferred, follow the [restore procedures below](#restore).

-*Note: If you are not using the sync service, wallets should be re-backed up after creating new Channels/Identities (this is stored directly in the wallet file, and not part of the seed/restore process at the moment).*
+_Note: If you are not using the sync service, wallets should be re-backed up after creating new Channels/Identities (this is stored directly in the wallet file, and not part of the seed/restore process at the moment)._

-## Account Sync {#sync}

-LBRY provides a wallet backup service by securely backing up your account and preferences.
-[Learn more here](/faq/account-sync).

 ## How do I find my wallet in LBRY Desktop?

 The easiest way to find the location of your LBRY wallet is via the [LBRY app](/get).
 Open LBRY and on the left side, you should see a sidebar menu called "Help" - the wallet location is in the **Backup Your LBRY Credits** section.

 ## How do I backup my LBRY Desktop wallet?

 Click on "Help" and scroll down to the **Backup Your LBRY Credits** section.

 When you click **Create Backup**, the app will generate a zip file of your wallet directory.
 You'll be directed to the folder it's saved to.